What Is a PCB Designer Anyway?

 First, what is a PCB?

 A company that manufactures electronic products has a cycle of production to go from concept to end user or customer.
-It could be thought of like this: Marketing - Sales - Product Concept - Engineering & Design - Design for Manufacturing - Manufacturing - Assembly - Packaging - Distribution.
+It could be thought of like this: Marketing - Sales - Product Concept - Engineering & Design - Design for Manufacturing (the portion done by a PCB designer) - Manufacturing - Assembly - Packaging - Distribution.